matteofuso/matteofuso/README.md

 # Hi there 👋
-My name is Matteo Fuso and I'm currently looking forward to learn more and more about code and computer science.
+My name is Matteo and I'm currently looking forward to learn more and more about code and computer science.

 # About ME 💬
 ```javascript